Special Alert: MDR1 Gene Mutation

 * Butorphanol (pain control)

-Potential Problem Drugs
+‘Potential’ Problem Drugs

 The following drugs may potentially cause problems when given to dogs that have the mutation.
 Biochemical studies have shown that this gene has the potential to act on over 50 different drugs.

-For any dog suffering the adverse effect of a medication or topical preparation, we highly recommend the use of our Antioxidant Treats for Pets or Sprouted Granules.
+For any dog suffering the adverse effect of a medication or topical preparation, we highly recommend the use of EITHER our Antioxidant Treats for Pets OR more economical Sprouted Granules.
 The Antioxidant activity supports the natural removal of toxins built up in the cells.
 We also recommend doubling the recommended daily usage of these items any time a dog is due for vaccines, is facing surgery or is taking medication.
 These items are whole-food items, and will NOT interfere or interact with medications.
 For more, see our page HERE